value of the property may be determined by appraisal or valuation

 If the parties do not come to an agreement or if the appraisals are not realistic, a valuation may be sought.
-However, unlike appraisals which are free, valuations come at a cost ranging between $1000 to several thousands.
+However, unlike appraisals which are free, valuations come at a cost ranging between $1000 to several thousand.
 A party should not obtain a valuation on his own because the other party will most likely reject it.

 Furthermore, he will be the one to shoulder the entire costs.
 It would be a huge loss because the valuation would be of little value to the Court since it did not comply with the rules governing expert evidence.

-Under the Family Law Rules a valuation is impartial evidence because the valuer acts independently.
+Under the Family Law Rules, a valuation is an impartial evidence because the valuer acts independently.
 The valuer will prepare a valuation report which can be used as evidence in court.
 If the valuation report is admitted as evidence the valuer will be called upon to testify as an expert witness.

-Since, the valuer does not work for any party it is the responsibility of both parties to share equally in the costs of obtaining a valuation report.
+Since the valuer does not work for any party it is the responsibility of both parties to share equally in the costs of obtaining a valuation report.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.